microsoft/fabric-user-data-functions-samples/README.md

 ## Contributing

 You can contibute to more function samples here.
 Follow the structure
-- Start with a comment block describing the code, indicating any changes in usings/packagereferences or imports/requirements.txt
+- Start with a comment block describing the code, indicating any changes in usings/packagereferences or imports/requirements.txt.
+Keep in mind that this code can be inserted from the Fabric Portal or from VSCode.
 - Fabric User data function code snippet

 ### DOTNET Samples